As introverts who want to help people and feelers who love logic, INFJs can seem confusing, even to themselves.

 But they also care about the details of their vision and work hard to get it right, whether they’re writing a song or preparing a presentation.
 However, sometimes they get so caught up in the details of their ideas that they forget about the details of everyday life!
 Consequently, INFJs can spend hours tinkering with a sentence while forgetting to pay the electricity bill.

-Problem is, once we get to know someone, we can be stupidly gullible and overly trusting — trust me, I’ve been there.
-As one of Keirsey’s Idealists, we tend to see the best in people and can be fooled into believing someone is trustworthy when they are not.
+Problem is, once we get to know someone, we can be overly trusting — trust me, I’ve been there.
+As one of Keirsey’s Idealists, INFJs tend to see the best in people and can be fooled into believing someone is trustworthy when they are not.

 Despite the stereotypical image of the rebellious artist, INFJs are like many creative people in that they embrace both tradition and novelty.
 According to Csikszentmihalyi, it would be difficult to be creative without appreciating what has gone before.
 But it’s also important to take risks and try something new.